-Newly hired staff who do not have the required certification when hired must work under the supervision or mentorship of someone who is certified.
-This can occur no longer than nine months from the date of hire to allow the new staff time to obtain the certification.
+Newly hired individuals who do not have the required certification when hired must work under the supervision or mentorship of someone who is certified.
+This can occur no longer than nine months from the date of hire to allow the new individual time to obtain the certification.

-Agencies must meet the following standards regardless of provider service location:
+Individuals must meet the following regardless of provider service location: